 I am a young actor, writer and facilitator based in the West Midlands with a background in regional theatre, from performing and directing Shakespeare to exploring hilarious and challenging new work.
 I work professionally in both theatre and film and am quietly working on my own play ‘Lifeline‘.
 I love to tell stories that move and inspire, and I’ve always had a reputation for absolutely throwing myself into whatever project comes my way, there’s no other way to be!

 As with many in the arts, work was incredibly slow in the last two years.
 Despite that, in 2021 I appeared on US television as Ozzy Osbourne in the Reelz documentary series ‘Frontmen’.
 I then went for a jolly street theatre tour with Parrabbola in an effort to reengage the community, as well as appearing in various short films.
 I’ve also done bits of facilitation and entertainment work for Birmingham Repertory Theatre (appearing as the Mad Hatter in a school never gets old!).
 I’ve kept fresh by training with the likes of Frantic Assembly and Alexander Holloway (currently working on stunts/fights in The Rings of Power) to name a few.

-I trained at Birmingham Ormiston Academy, exploring a massive range of characters such as Caliban in ‘The Tempest’ which inspired me to lead several workshops on animal movement, and got me an award for best male classical actor in my year.
+I trained at Birmingham Ormiston Academy, which saw me in roles such as Caliban in ‘The Tempest’ which got me an award for best male classical actor in my year, and threw me into teaching animal movement for a while.
 After performing as Andy Fastow in ‘Enron’ and completing my training at BOA I returned to co-direct a movement intensive version of ‘Coriolanus’.
 Almost straight after this, I was accepted into the National Youth Theatre of Great Britain.

 See full resume here